|Take me back:

 play a year where they get a little role, they get to come out onstage

-By this point, all the people in the theater had migrated to the stage,
+By this point, all the people in the theater have migrated to the stage,

-where they were gleefully shouting the lyrics to Sweet Transvestite.
+where they are gleefully shouting the lyrics to Sweet Transvestite.

 Its the song Frank-N-Furter belts out when he makes his first lingerie-clad